× Home Modules Articles Videos Life Events Calculators Quiz Jargon Login

 Super Re-contribution Strategy

 This is a process where upon meeting a condition of release, a member withdraws money from their super fund and then re-contributes the funds back into their super fund as a personal non-concessional contribution (subject to restrictions with non-concessional caps).
-The aim of this strategy is to increase the tax-free portion of the members super fund benefit and convert a taxable amount into a tax-free amount.
-The strategy will be particularly beneficial for reducing tax where a member is under 60 years of age, and therefore will be subject to tax on any amounts withdrawn from super, or where the super funds are paid upon death of a member to a non-tax dependant who will be subject to tax on receipt of a taxable amount.
-With the introduction of a Transfer Balance Cap limiting how much can be held in a pension account, this might also be a valuable strategy for transferring funds between members of a couple where one member exceeds or is close to exceeding their individual personal Transfer Balance Cap threshold.
-The strategy of withdrawing and re-contributing funds can be used to transfer funds from the member of a couple close to their transfer balance cap to the other member of the couple with a low super balance thereby maximising the combined amount of funds able to be held in pension phase by the couple.
-(Please note: The general Transfer Balance Cap is currently set at $1.9 million for the 2024-25 financial year.)
+The aim of this strategy is to increase the tax-free portion of the members super fund benefit by converting a taxable component into a tax-free component.
+The strategy will be particularly beneficial where the super funds are paid upon the death of a member to a non-tax dependant who will be subject to tax on receipt of a taxable amount.
+Reducing the taxable component of the member’s super, will reduce the amount of tax payable by a non-tax dependant.
+With the introduction of a Transfer Balance Cap limiting how much can be held in a pension account, the re-contribution strategy might also be a valuable strategy for transferring funds between members of a couple from the member who exceeds or is close to exceeding their individual personal Transfer Balance Cap threshold to the member of the couple that is well below their Transfer Balance Cap.
+This would assist in maximising the combined amount of funds able to be held in pension phase by the couple.
+(Please note: The general Transfer Balance Cap is currently set at $2 million for the 2025-26 financial year.)

 This strategy must be planned carefully as: